-Our approach to the CBDC non-custodial wallet is just one of many possible approaches.
+Our approach to the digital currency non-custodial wallet is just one of many possible approaches.
 We have yet to test our final prototype with users to confirm that it meets our wallet requirements in real-world scenarios with diverse users.
 Our prototype was built using off-the-shelf hardware, such as the Pinephone.\footnote{https://www.pine64.org/} However, we suspect that future non-custodial hardware will be custom-made, potentially featuring variations in factors such as affordability and security.

 Despite our thorough and user-centric approach, there is still room for improvement.
 For instance, co-design methods could be used in the decision-making process for our proof-of-concept wallet.
 Of course, these are limitations based on our research parameters.

 Future work could take a truly bottom-up approach all the way to testing and deployment.
+In particular, we envision developing provotypes for the various designs and deploy them in a test environment with real users, perhaps as a prelude to a pilot in a closed e-money environment, such as a university refectory or concessions network.

-Other approaches may include smartphone applications that allow users to store CBDC tokens locally or account-based services that allow storage on the cloud.
+Other approaches may include smartphone applications that allow users to store digital currency tokens locally or account-based services that allow storage on the cloud.
 However, these approaches represent a shift from our privacy-by-design paradigm to a privacy-by-trust paradigm.